Table of Contents

 Configure an Output

-In this example we will configure telegraf with a Graphite output.
-If you're not currently hosting your own datasource, you can start a free trial with Hosted Graphite by MetricFire in order to follow along with these next steps.
+In this example, we will configure Telegraf with a Graphite output.
+If you're not currently hosting your own data source, you can start a free trial with Hosted Graphite by MetricFire to follow these next steps.

 Locate and comment out the line: